-With home prices skyrocketing in the most sought-after housing markets like Toronto and Vancouver, not every homeowner can afford to make a 20 per cent down payment.
+With home prices skyrocketing in the most sought-after housing markets like Toronto and Vancouver, not every homeowner can afford to make a 20% down payment.
 The good news you may still be able to buy a home – the government is willing to lend you a helping hand.
-You can make a down payment between 5 per cent and 19.99 per cent, but there’s a catch: you’ll need mortgage insurance.
+You can make a down payment between 5% and 19.99%, but there’s a catch: you’ll need mortgage insurance.

 When you put less down, you’re viewed as a higher risk to mortgage lenders.
 Mortgage insurance compensates your lender if you don’t pay back your mortgage.
 Although foreclosure is always an option, if the housing market takes a turn for the worse, your lender may not be able to recover all the money owed to it.
 That’s where mortgage insurance comes to the rescue.

 If you’re like most buyers, you probably see mortgage insurance as just another cash grab.
 While it does cost you money, it helps you get into the housing market when you otherwise wouldn’t have been able to.
 Without mortgage insurance, many buyers would be forced to sit on the sidelines until they could save up a 20% down payment.
 Homebuyers could find themselves priced out of the market if their savings aren’t able to keep up with how quickly home prices are rising.

 Without mortgage insurance, you’d pay a higher mortgage rate.
 The higher the risk, the higher the interest rate you’ll pay to your lender.
 Borrowers are a lot more likely to default on unsecured debt like an outstanding balance on their credit card than secured debt like a home equity line of credit when there’s not a valuable asset like your home at stake.
 Since mortgage insurance makes sure your lender is compensated if you fail to repay your mortgage, it’s a less risky loan for lenders.